regulus33/tapSynth/README.md

 Initializer lists can be a more concise and efficient way to initialize member variables, especially for complex or compound types such as arrays or objects.
 They can also be used to ensure that all member variables are properly initialized before the constructor body is executed.

 Overall, initializer lists are a powerful and useful feature in C++, and are commonly used to initialize the member variables of classes and structs in a concise and efficient way.

-# juce::dsp::ProcessSpec

-The `juce::dsp::ProcessSpec` class in JUCE is used to encapsulate the specifications or parameters of an audio processing operation.
-It provides information about the sample rate, the number of input and output channels, and the maximum number of samples that may be processed in a single call.

-This class is used extensively in the JUCE DSP module to specify the processing requirements of various audio processing algorithms, such as filters, FFTs, and delay lines.
-The ProcessSpec object is typically passed as an argument to the `prepare()` method of a processing algorithm to initialize its internal state based on the given parameters.

-Here is a brief overview of the member variables of the juce::dsp::ProcessSpec class:

-`sampleRate:` The sample rate of the audio being processed, in Hertz.

-`maximumBlockSize:` The maximum number of samples that may be processed in a single call to the algorithm.

-`numChannels:` The number of input and output channels of the audio being processed.

-`options:` A bitfield of options that may affect the behavior of the algorithm, such as whether to perform in-place processing or allocate temporary buffers.

-By encapsulating the processing specifications in a single object, the ProcessSpec class helps to simplify the interface of audio processing algorithms and make them more modular and reusable.

-## prepareToPlay

-The prepareToPlay method in JUCE is called by the audio device manager just before the audio stream starts playing.
-It is typically used to perform any necessary setup operations for the audio processing, such as initializing buffers, calculating filter coefficients, or allocating memory for processing audio.

-In prepareToPlay, you typically initialize any resources that need to be initialized before audio playback begins, such as allocating memory or setting up data structures.
-You can also initialize audio buffers or audio processing objects that need to be reset before audio playback starts.

-You would pass process spec to prepare to play among other things and not exclusive to processSpec.
-Sample rate and buffer size for instance.

 # Uniform initialization